finebyte/AppMsgBridge/README.md

 -
 * The Android side only sends through app messages and ack and nack
 * If your app stops communicating when it thinks the Pebble is disconnected you will have to override this.
-* Not all data types have been well tested - strings work and byte arrays are implemented but might need more work
+* Not all data types have been well tested - strings, int, unit and byte arrays are all now implemented
 * Reliabilty is not 100% - there are a fair few SendFails from the Pebble...
+* If things stop working, you may need to restart your pebble app and/or the emu